mondeja/mdpo/docs/pre-commit-hooks.rst

 pre-commit hooks
 ****************

+For all hooks, there are two different ways to set input paths, using first positional arguments inside ``args`` property or the ``files`` property as a regex.

 md2po
 =====

-The ``--save`` and ``--quiet`` options are passed automatically to ``md2po``, so you don't need to specify them in the ``args`` hook property.
+The ``--save`` and ``--quiet`` options are passed automatically to ``md2po``, so you don't need to specify them.

-There is different ways to set input paths, using first positional arguments inside ``args`` property or setting the ``files`` property as a regex.

 .. code-block:: yaml

    - repo: https://github.com/mondeja/mdpo
-     rev: v0.3.65
+     rev: v0.3.66
      hooks:
        - id: md2po
          args: